Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Methodology

 which defines deterministic trajectories pointing from data samples $x_0$ to Gaussian targets $x_1$.

-Remarkably, a critical mathematical divergence occurs when $t=0$, that the denominator $\sigma_0(x_0)=t$ in Eq.5 vanishes, resulting in a division-by-zero singularity that leaves $u_0(x|x_0)$ undefined.
-Conversely, the vector field in the forward process remains well defined---FM occurs in division-by-zero singularities only as $t\rightarrow1$, which is sufficient to transport Gaussian samples near the data manifold.
+Remarkably, a mathematical divergence occurs at $t=0$, where the denominator $\sigma_0(x_0)=t$ in Eq. \eqref{eq:3.2-5} vanishes.
+This results in a division-by-zero singularity that leaves the initial vector field $u_0(x|x_0)$ undefined.
+Conversely, the vector field in the forward process remains well defined---FM occurs in division-by-zero singularities only as $t\rightarrow1$, which is sufficient to transport Gaussian samples proximal to the data manifold.
+The presence of the singularity at the initial time $t=0$ renders the vector field regression ill-posed at that instant.
+We then provide a Lipschitzness analysis of the vector field under a truncated time regime $t \in[T,1]$, i.e., for $0 < T \leq t$.

-Since the ODE solver used in the inference stage is discrete, rFM can still produce an estimate, but this estimate carries significant uncertainty.

-We extend our discussion to the more general case of linear interpolation of Gaussian conditional probability paths, demonstrating how CFM can be employed to construct approximately reversible solutions in Appendix B.2.